abadid/cmsc424-spring2018/project4/README.md

 #### Coding Details:

-We have provided you with a package `functionaldependency` with the following files:
+For this problem, we have provided you with the following files:

-1. **src/Test.java**: Computes and prints all the pairs that have a fuzzy functional dependency on each other using jdbc.
+1. **functionaldependncy/Test.java**: Computes and prints all the pairs that have a fuzzy functional dependency on each other using jdbc.
 2. **populate-fd.sql**: Loads `functionaldependency/data.csv` into `q3db` database.

-`q3db` is already populated with the dataset.
-You can check it using
+Note that `q3db` is already populated with the dataset.
+You can check it using:

 ```
 $ psql q3db